To really know what’s happening in a neighborhood, ask the people who live there. Better yet, get them to write stories about it for you.

 Enter FreshWater Cleveland’s new community correspondent program, which will train four budding journalists to share stories about what they know best: Cleveland’s Fairfax neighborhood.

-, where she is also a faculty adviser for an honors program.
-She also leads writing workshops for Literary Cleveland
+Charlotte MorganTeaching the classes is Charlotte Morgan, an instructor in the first-year writing department at Cleveland State University, where she is also a faculty adviser for an honors program.
+She also leads writing workshops for Literary Cleveland.

 Morgan, a longtime journalist and a resident of Cleveland’s Glenville neighborhood, is eager to show the participants they have the power to generate solutions by highlighting problems.